Tidying up your yard in fall can easily turn into a day-long job. After all that hard work, put your leaves to good use.

 It can take leaves anywhere from a couple months to a year to become compost.
 So, patience is a must.

 Or get rid of them faster by simply running your lawn mower over the leaves.
-The grass will soak up all the leaves’ nutrients!
+The grass will soak up all the leaves’ nutrients as they decompose!

 If you want to create a traditional compost, use these tips to speed up the process: